erihsu/tf-parser/README.md

 # The parser

-The parser is developed based on nom parser combinator framework and currently support parse Synopsys Appolo technology format file.
+The parser is developed based on nom parser combinator framework and currently support parse Synopsys Apollo technology format file.
 You can try it under example

 If you are interested in our work, please contact [xuzhenyutc@icloud.com]